Project: Onesto Foods

 The name Onesto means “honest” in Italian, and the traditional aspect of (Tuscan) home cooking was a character trait to consider in designing Onesto’s logo.
 Additionally, Onesto wanted to portray a fresh and modern flair, competing with the other food products on the shelves.
 The Onesto identity needed to be seen as both classic and current.

-After three rounds of sketches and reviews/collaboration, we arrived at the final Onesto logo (right).
+After three rounds of sketches and reviews/collaboration, we arrived at the final Onesto logo (above).

 Labels for Packaging

 The first version of Onesto’s cracker packaging consisted of kraft paper bags, with labels affixed by hand.
 After reviewing several design options, and envisioning how they would look on the packages, Onesto chose the final label design with a strip of color indicating each flavor.

 Despite production restrictions, such as no bleeds, and a standard shape and size, Onesto met their goal to exhibit a more professional brand, with a clear way of distingusihing their products.

 Their sales goals were surpassed, leading to printed boxed packaging.

 After a few months of ongoing sales increases, Onesto was able to graduate from bags to boxes.
 They wanted to retain the kraft paper look, and the overall personality we had established.
 The first box design was a translation and evolution of the original kraft bag and labeled packaging.
 Boxes allowed for ample room to tell the Onesto story, include ingredients and also pairing suggestions.

 We experimented with design and messaging before deciding on the design direction in the sketch below, which served as a final concept sketch and a guide for our photoshoot.
 Onesto had considered launching a make-your-own product, so this sketch includes an idea on how we could make that product look related, but different than the crackers.
 That product is on hold for now, as it didnt get as much enthusiasm from retailers.